biocore-ntnu/epic/README.md

 efficient, multicore, and significantly much easier to install and use.

-The MIT-licensed code is available at https://github.com/endrebak/epic Please post issues, questions, docrequests or whatever is on your mind on the issue tracker: https://github.com/endrebak/epic/issues
+The MIT-licensed code is available at https://github.com/endrebak/epic Please post issues, questions, docrequests or whatever is on your mind on the [issue tracker](https://github.com/endrebak/epic/issues).

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**